bunnylushington/elixir-digital-ocean-api/README.md

         droplet_list = DigOc.droplets

 * Create a new droplet.
+Returns a record representing the newly created droplet (though most of the records will be nil until the droplet creation event, specified by droplet.event_id, has completed).

           region_id = 1             # nyc
           size_id = 66              # very small!